DaireNiC/AR-Application/README.md

 	- Could be used for placing a 3d object such as an extension for a building, in real space
 - Provides support for Shared AR
 	- more research required here as it differs from how ARCore implements shared AR.

+### Week 10
+- Obtained Education License from Wikitude.
+- Created sample Apache Cordova app using Wikitude Plugin.
+- Also managed to create Ionic3 app implementing the plugin.

 Resources :
 - https://www.wikitude.com/external/doc/documentation/latest/phonegap/setupguidecordovacli.html#setup-guide-cordova-cli
 - https://www.wikitude.com/blog-sdk-8-endless-ar-possibilities/